stacklok/frizbee/README.md

      - main
      - master
 ```
-By default, Frizbee will exclude all actions that are referenced by a branch and only pin actions that are referenced by a tag.
+By default, Frizbee will exclude all actions that are referencing `main` or `master`.

 You can also configure Frizbee to skip processing certain container images or certain tags:
 ```yml